-All Kingdom award recipients are recorded in Canon Lore online – a searchable database that contains the roll of arms and order of precedence for individuals and groups of Lochac.
+All Kingdom award recipients are recorded in Canon Lore – a searchable database that contains the Order of Precedence for individuals and groups of Lochac.

 Lochac’s College of Heralds published a quick-reference guide to the awards of the Kingdom of Lochac, accurate as of August AS49.
 This visually depicts the order of precedence and theme for many of Lochac’s Kingdom-level awards.